School of Medicine Support Services

 Peer tutoring is free of charge and is coordinated by the academic skills counselors.
 It is available on a drop-in basis and by appointment.
 It is staffed by medical students and services may be delivered in person, over the phone, or via Zoom.

 Career advising is available to all students throughout their training.
 Career advisors are available to assist with general information and advice regarding specialties, residency, career planning, and referrals to online resources, departmentally-based career advisors, and/or alumni.
-Additional information on selecting a specialty and preparing for residency interviews is available online on the Association of American Medical Colleges’ (AAMC) Careers in Medicine® website, which provides general career advising information for medical students.
+Additional information on selecting a specialty and preparing for residency interviews is available online on the Association of American Medical Colleges’ (AAMC) Careers in Medicine® website.

 The School of Medicine financial aid office serves as the primary liaison for medical students with the main University of Washington office of student financial aid and administers the School of Medicine scholarship and loan funds and the Title VII federal aid programs.